 I should not have had to do it either time.
 The first time I said No, the first time I turned my head away, the first time I crossed my arms over my chest and walked away, the first time I said “What are you doing?”, the first time I displayed a clear and obvious distaste for what was being done to me rather than with me should have been enough.
 That expectation — that the person saying No should be prepared at any moment to fight someone else off — is an undue burden.
 Pretending that active consent is ambiguous and confusing and difficult to obtain is a pernicious lie that has no basis in reality.
 It is abundantly clear when someone is eager and ready to sleep with you.

 I said No. Sophia Katz said No. Saying No was easy, making the man who wanted to hear Yes listen to me when I said No was the challenge.
 A man who wants to hear a Yes will find a way to drag it out of you.

 Saying No was easy.
-Getting Shaun and Adam to listen to my No took everything I had.
+Getting someone to listen to my No took everything I had.

 It should not take everything you have to turn down someone’s offer for sex.

 A woman who says “No thanks, I’ll sleep on the floor”; a woman who freezes up and tenses at your touch; a woman who says “I really don’t want to” and “We really shouldn’t” and “We can’t” and “Please at least wear a condom” is not saying yes to you, and if you would like to pretend that that is unclear, you are a liar, you are being disingenuous, you are lying and you know it.